ivanoats/blog.ivanstorck.com/pages/articles/2014-06-30-10-reasons-why-i-like-slack-and-think-you-should-try-it/index.md

 date: 2016-09-12
 layout: post
 tags:
+description: "At Code Fellows, we've cut down on our internal email by taking advantage of a tool called [Slack](https://slack.com/).
+Here are several reasons why I like it (and think you will, too)."
 ---
 At Code Fellows, we've cut down on our internal email by taking advantage of a tool called [Slack](https://slack.com/).
 Here are several reasons why I like it (and think you will, too).